danielhmeir/oneness/paths.md

 One way to return to one’s essence is by withdrawal inward as described above.
 The path of devotion is by being with Beyond throughout the day in a most personal, respectful, humble, selfless and intimate way.
 Therefore instead of using the impersonal Beyond, I’ll use God.

+This path is natural for those who observe the Commandments.

 Being with God, being humble and grateful, dedicating good actions and their outcomes to God over time leads to disappearance of selfishness and to a loving, happy, blissful union with God’s presence.
 What this union is is impossible to describe but it’s like being the source and permeating essence of everything.
 At the same time being in union with God’s presence leaves no one to say “you” to.
 Therefore it is natural to step back out of this union in order to be again in a loving and devoted connection with God, but this time with the taste of experience of God’s presence.
 Being with God means that at every moment you are in the presence of God and you can say “we” or “you” to God.

 If you crave God, you are building up your self separate from God, if you selflessly serve and love God, you are removing your separate self.

 If you serve God but you are not respectful and caring towards beings around you for their sake, your qualities separate you from God.
 Good actions mentioned above are actions towards other beings for their sake.

-How to practice being with God, what good actions are and much more has been laid out for us throughout centuries by prophets and holy people.
+How to practice being with God, what good actions are and much more has been laid out for us throughout ages by prophets and holy people.
 As you study, practice and peel off layers separating you from God, you approach understanding the essence of these topics.

 In addition to being with God throughout the day, devotion can be practiced before and after meditation.
 After you acquire a position for meditation, breathe slowly and calmly with your heart.
 Breathe in love towards God, breathe out love and gratitude towards God.
 Over time this will lead to beautiful experiences, especially when you perform this in nature, just remember that your goal is love towards God and not the beautiful experiences.
 In nature this meditation of devotion has additional elements that will reveal themselves to you with practice.

+It is also a good practice right before and after performing a Commandment, saying a blessing, praying, studying Torah as it reconnects us with God and allows us to act with happiness, gratitude and love.

+And, it is good to do it throughout the day between activities or as a break.

-Meditation of detachment is for atheists who through self exploration come to the same Union.
-The path of devotion is more encompassing and beautiful.
+Meditation of detachment is suitable for anyone whereas devotion is suitable for believers but devotion is more encompassing and beautiful.

 Psychedelics